AzonInc/Doorman/docs/automation/pattern-events.md

 The Doorman Firmware includes pattern event entities which you can use in [Home Assistant](https://www.home-assistant.io/) automations.

+Each pattern is configured like:
+- Push
+- Maximum 1 second break
+- Push

+Take a look at the [advanced examples](../firmware/stock-firmware#advanced-examples) to see how to extend the patterns with your very own pattern.

 ## Doorbell Pattern

 ### Event Types